teamosis/gethugothemes-documentation/content/contentblocks/installation-new.md

 3. Now, you get a generated URL and open it in your browser.
 The default URL looks like this [localhost:1313](http://localhost:1313/).

 {{< notice info >}}
 If your website doesn't serve on your localhost, then check the `theme` name is correct in your `hugo.toml` file.
-Then run `hugo server` command again.
+Then run `npm run dev` command again.
 {{< /notice >}}

 ---